JeremiahKaren/35percent.github.io/_posts/2020-08-01-campaigners-demand-that-university-of-the-arts-london-withdraws-from-shopping-centre-development.md

 ## Fifty traders with nowhere to go

 Campaigners wrote to Sir Nigel Carrington in response to UAL’s publication of a [statement in respect of the Black Live Matter](https://www.arts.ac.uk/about-ual/press-office/stories/black-lives-matter) protests taking place across the world.
 In their statement, UAL declares _“We aim to build our anti-racism commitments through collective engagement into actions that make a meaningful difference.”_  The letter points out that many traders at the Shopping Centre have not been given any relocation space and they are all from black and minority ethnic (BAME) backgrounds.
-According to a Southwark Council report at least 28 of the displaced traders have not been offered relocation premises.
-Local charity [Latin Elephant](https://latinelephant.org/) and [Petite Elephant](https://twitter.com/elephant_petit/status/1118825370017386496) has conducted their own research which shows the figure is nearer 50 traders.
+According to a Southwark Council report at least 28 of the displaced traders have not been offered relocation premises.[^1] Local charity [Latin Elephant](https://latinelephant.org/) and [Petite Elephant](https://twitter.com/elephant_petit/status/1118825370017386496) has conducted their own research which shows the figure is nearer 50 traders.

 ## Urgent action is needed now